 We performed a stratified cross-validated DAPC for the parasite and the vector data, optimising the number of principal components used as 72 and 40, respectively.
 DAPC for the parasite genetic showed overlap between the clusters of the communities, with the exception of few communities like OHP and NLG (Figure 2).
 The average percentage of correct assignment was only 71.21% (±11.45% SD) for the parasites.
-For the parasites from some communities like KYG and BAS, the percentage of correct assignment was great than 80%.
-For the parasites from some communities like BUI and AB2, parasites were incorrectly assigned to other communities.
-For vectors, DAPC showed low but present overlap between clusters of the communities, with an.
-There were shared membership probabilities for few samples within the communities.
-The average % correct assignment of only 74.03% (±8.36% SD) which was not signifcantly different compared to the parasite samples (t= -0.52; p=0.62). compared to the parasite samples.
-For communities like FOW and ASU, the % correct assignment was 84.21% and 76.92%, where FOW had the highest re-assignment probability.
+For vectors, DAPC showed low but present overlap between clusters of the communities, with an average % correct assignment of only 74.03% (±8.36% SD) which was not signifcantly different compared to the parasite samples (t= -0.52; p=0.62).